-- FTIC Four-Year Graduation Rate (metric #4): we have had concerns that COVID would lower the four year rate as it has APR.
+- 1. FTIC Four-Year Graduation Rate (metric #4): we have had concerns that COVID would lower the four year rate as it has APR.
 Early data predictions indicate that the 43% for 2018-2022 is achievable (noting that this is a prediction).
 The 42% and 41% in subsequent years as a goal may be achievable, but we have observed that students that were further from graduation were more strongly affected by COVID.
-The 45% goal for 2021-2025 is likely achievable based on our one semester of data from the fall 2021 entering class.
-We are recommending no changes to these goals. - 2.
+The 45% goal for 2021-2025 is likely achievable based on our one semester of data from the fall 2021 entering class. - 2.
 Academic Progress Rate (#5): Actual performance for 2020-21 was poor with COVID playing a strong role in this difficulty.
 We set goals last year to what was "realistic but aggressive."
-Early indicators are that we will likely achieve our 2021-22 goal of 75% (noting again that these are data predictions and that spring mid term grades are poor indicators of success or failure).
-We have invested strongly in the freshman year, and recommend no adjustment in these goals at this time. - 3.
+Early indicators are that we will likely achieve our 2021-22 goal of 75% (noting again that these are data predictions and that spring mid term grades are poor indicators of success or failure). - 3.
 Percentage of Freshman in Top 10 % of High School Class (#8): For two years in a row, this metric has exceeded 32%.
 Our recommendation is to move this metric to 32%, noting that as we graduate more than 25 MS degree students this year, we expect that the number of graduate degrees granted in areas of strategic emphasis measure will replace the Top 10% of High school Class which is used now.